-Low on calories and high in protein, chia seed puddings can aid in weight loss as they may make you feel fuller for longer.
+Low in calories and high in protein, chia seed puddings can aid in weight loss as they may make you feel fuller for longer.
 Adding chia seed puddings to your diet can be a great way to curb cravings and give you something healthy to indulge in.

 Are chia seeds keto?

 This blueberry chia seed pudding is the perfect keto breakfast.
 With only 2 net carbs, chia seeds are ideal for any keto diet.
-The fiber in chia seeds can also be beneficial to anyone following a strict keto diet that is struggling with digestive issues.
+The fibre in chia seeds can also be beneficial to anyone following a strict keto diet that is struggling with digestive issues.